 Trailblazing Students at ESA

-- You must be a member of ESA and the Student Section OR a first time ESA annual meeting attendee.
+- You must be a current member of ESA and the Student Section or a first time meeting attendee

-- You must be enrolled as a student (high school, undergraduate, Masters or Ph.D.) or one-year post-graduation
+- You must be enrolled as a student or one-year post-graduation

 - The Student Section seeks to acknowledge an undergraduate student’s innovative and scholarly research in the field of ecology.
 This award highlights undergraduate research that introduces a new original idea and/or uses novel methods to address ecological problems that are of particular significance to the scientific community.
 The recipients of the Innovative Graduate Research will present a 20-minute talk on their research during the Trailblazing Students at ESA event